tumble1999/savaslabs.github.io/_posts/2015-06-10-d8-theming-basics.markdown

 ### Tags

 Control flow and other [tags](http://twig.sensiolabs.org/doc/tags/set.html) are also supported in Twig.
 One of my favorite things about templating languages is how easy it is to execute `if` statements and `for` loops.
-[Savas](https://github.com/savaslabs/savaslabs.github.io) uses Jekyll for our company website and the Liquid templating language makes it easy to loop through a list of data points, blog posts, projects, etc. and print them to a page rather than writing out all of the HTML.
+[Savas Labs](https://github.com/savaslabs/savaslabs.github.io) uses Jekyll for our company website and the Liquid templating language makes it easy to loop through a list of data points, blog posts, projects, etc. and print them to a page rather than writing out all of the HTML.
 In Drupal, we'll use the `if` statement quite often.

 ```liquid
 // From Bartik's page.html.twig